knaaptime/seg_networks/paper/methods_graphs.md

 We use the Python packages OSMNx [@boeing2016OSMnxNew] and Momepy [@fleischmann2019MomepyUrban] to create measures of the pedestrian travel network collected from OpenStreetMap.
+The "pedestrian network" includes all paths that are available to pedestrians (including pathways) but could exclude some unofficial trails or commonly-used passages
+^[For a complete list of tags used to query the overpass API, see the osmnet software package <https://github.com/UDST/osmnet>]
-Together, these measures provide an overall summary of the morphophological properties of the travel graph structure, and are described in
-@tbl:variables, where $e$ indexes edges/streets and $v$ indexes nodes/intersections
-inside a region $r$.
-In addition to simple measures like the total length and density of streets, the count and density of intersections, and the proportion of intersections at different levels of throughput, we focus in particular on three measures of the graph
-structure: cyclomatic complexity, meshedness, and circuity.
+Together, these measures provide an overall summary of the morphophological properties of the travel graph structure, and are described in @tbl:variables, where $e$ indexes edges/streets and $v$ indexes nodes/intersections inside a region $r$.
+In addition to simple measures like the total length and density of streets, the count and density of intersections, and the proportion of intersections at different levels of throughput, we focus in particular on three measures of the graph structure: cyclomatic complexity, meshedness, and circuity.
 In theory, all three measures should be related to the observed difference in segregation when measured in network distance versus Euclidean distance.
 All else equal, the difference should be smaller when: cycloymatic complexity and meshedness are higher, and when circuity is lower.
 Each of these conditions should, in theory, lead to greater flow along the network and a better approximation of unconstrained Euclidean travel.

 <!--
-To modify this table, edit the contents of data/network_variables.csv then, generate the latex by running notebooks/model_difference.ipynb -->
+To modify this table, edit the contents of data/network_variables.csv then, generate the latex by running ~~notebooks/model_difference.ipynb~~ -->

 !include tables/variables_test.md